 Anesthetic Ethyl Chloride Spray is first sprayed in the mask, as it is pleasant and potent, it produces unconsciousness in 1-2 minutes.

-Ether is then introduced till the patient is anaesthetized to Guedel ‘s stage III and plane H when respiration is regular, eye movements cease, pupils are in mid position and reflexes absent (eyelid, comeal, conjunctival, swallowing).
+Ether is then introduced till the patient is anesthetized to Guedel ‘s stage III and plane H when respiration is regular, eye movements cease, pupils are in mid position and reflexes absent (eyelid, corneal, conjunctival, swallowing).

 If ethyl chloride spray is used as a local anesthetic, the skin should be prepared with petrolatum to prevent sloughing.